-Pho can be found just about anywhere in Vietnam.
+You can find pho just about anywhere in Vietnam.

-It is served at street stalls and in casual and upscale restaurants.
-It is commonly eaten for breakfast.
+It is served at street stalls and in casual and upscale restaurants, and is most commonly ate for breakfast.

-When ordering pho, you will first need to choose your broth.
-You will typically choose from options of chicken or beef.
+When ordering pho, you will first need to choose your type of broth, typically chicken or beef.

 How Ramen is Ordered and Served